Women in trades

 Trades are one of Australia's largest industries, providing a range of employment benefits.
 And it's not just for the boys.

 It's time to trade in the stereotype of trades being for males and discover what a trade career can offer you.
-Canberra is committed to supporting females who want to pursue a career in the trades.
+Canberra is committed to supporting women who want to pursue a career in the trades.

 Trade careers offer flexible working hours, travel opportunities, a continuous stream of job opportunities, a sense of pride at the completion of a job, and a great salary!